How to Build a Real Estate Marketing Business that Includes Drones

 What does it take to build a real estate marketing business that includes drone services, from marketing to pricing to building out the skill sets required?

-That’s the focus of this post, and we tune to our friends at Real Tour Vision (RTV) for a little help.
+That’s the focus of this post, and we turn to our friends at Real Tour Vision (RTV) for a little help.

 Since Jay Stringham and Jason LaVenture of Real Tour Vision are the experts when it comes to real estate marketing, we’re going to let them take away.